TheJelmega/prog-lang/design/README.md

 ```

 A variable declaration introduces (a) new variable(s) withing a scope.
-By default, variables are immuatable and need to explicitly be defined as `mut` to be able to be mutated.
+By default, variables are immutable and need to explicitly be defined as `mut` to be able to be mutated.

 If no type is given, the compiler will infer the type from the surrounding context, or will return an error if insuffient information can be retreived from code.

 Any variable introduced will be visible until the end of the scope, unless they are shadowed by another declaration.

+When using a 'name' variable declaration with more than 1 name, the expression must be one of the following:
+- An comma separated list of expression (i.e. a comma expression)
+- A tuple expression
+- An expression returning a tuple

+When using a `let` variable declaration, a variable may only have an explicit type if:
+- an identifier pattern is being used
+- a tuple pattern is uses where all patterns are identifier patterns, the type will refer to all identifier patterns

 When using a `let` variable declaration, a variable may also be declared as being unitialized, this requires:
 - An explicit type to be given